I Am Done with Church

 Equip the People to Do the Work

 What I have observed over the years is that the failure of the institutional church can most often be tied to a failure to understand and implement Ephesians 4: 11-16.
 This is by far the clearest, most obvious job description for all Church leaders.
 Make sure you read it now.
-The apostles, prophets, evangelists, pastors and teachers are to equip the people to do the work of ministry.
+The apostles, prophets, evangelists, pastors, and teachers are to equip the people to do the work of ministry.
 Leaders are not to do all the work and encourage the people to only watch.
-When the leaders do their job as described in this verse, the people in the Church can do the work Jesus has gifted them to do.
+When the leaders do their job as described in this verse, the people in the Church can learn how to do the work Jesus has gifted them to do.
 They will not only be active, they will also experience spiritual growth.

 Let me summarize the truth the Apostle Paul teaches here.
 Jesus is the Head of the Body of Christ, not the human leadership.
 Jesus wants to express Himself through His whole Body, not just one part.
 Each one has a function in the Body.
 Each one receives spiritual gifts from God’s Spirit.
 As we all function together, using our gifts, the Body builds itself up in love.